Cinchoo/ChoPGP/README.md

 Simple, intutive PGP wrapper library for .NET.
 Extremely clean, flexible, and easy to use.

+## Install

+To install Cinchoo PGP, run the following command in the Package Manager Console

+    PM> Install-Package ChoPGP

 # How to use

 To PGP encrypt a file